-Your Commercialization Plan narrative cannot exceed 15 pages.
+Your Commercialization Plan narrative cannot exceed 15 pages and 7500 words (10-point minimum font size).
 This page limit does not include return on investment and net present value worksheets, pro forma worksheet, and Letters of Support, which must be appended to the commercialization plan narrative.
 Your Commercialization Plan must be uploaded to field 7 as a single document.
 This information will be evaluated and considered part of the score for the "Impact" criterion discussed in Section V. Phase IIC applicants must submit an updated Commercialization Plan.